JLeung46/Paper-Bot/README.md

 Unfilled Query: `Show me the latest new on <fill>.`

-Then we can substitute `<fill>` with keywords such as `business` or `CNN` which will give us a total of two queries.
+Then we can substitute `<fill>` with keywords such as `business`, `sports` or `CNN` which will give us a total of three queries:

+`Show me the latest news on business.`

-`Show me the latest new on business`
+`Show me the latest news on sports.`

-`Show me the latest new on CNN`
+`Show me the latest news on CNN.`

 The unfilled queries can be found in  `data/news/newsSamples.json`.

+The seq2seq model is trained using the [Cornell Movie Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
+The data is sorted into question answer pairs

 ### Text Features

 ### Text Parsing
-After user input is received, the intent model classifies the input as dialogue or news.
+To extract keywords from the user's input I use the `nltk` library.
+I utilized nltk's named entity recognizer to extract locations and chunking to extract possible search words.
+One issue is that the nltk's NER system has trouble recognizing locations that aren't properly capitalized so if a user typed `Show me news related to business in the united states` then `united states` wouldn't be recognized since it wasn't properly cased.
+To solve this I used [Truecaser](https://github.com/nreimers/truecaser) to convert the input to its most probable casing.